 Festivals, Wedgwood Arts & Music Festival, Meeker Days in Puyallup, Anacortes Arts Fair, San Gennaro Festival, etc. The Tarantellas also work regularly at many Italian Restaurants, including Vito's, Vivendo, Capri, Perche-No, LaTraviata, Tutta Bella, Ciao Amore, etc. And they love to entertain Senior Citizens at Retirement Communities throughout Puget Sound. (too numerous to name!)
 They've also performed at both the Seattle Art Museum and the Bellevue Art Museum, The Sorrento Hotel, The Fairmount Olympic Hotel, the Seattle Sheraton, Seattle Downtown Hyatt, etc.

 Sadly, Peter was diagnosed with bladder cancer in 2013.
 Despite the rigors of extensive medical treatment, he continued to perform until February of 2015, when his condition worsened and he finally passed away on July 27th, 2015.
-But with Pete's blessing, The Tarantellas continue as a Duo, and today Richard performs with a number of world-class musicians, depending on who is available on certain dates, including Accordionists Bonnie Birch and Lenny Luzzi, and Guitarists Juan Barco, Nick Heiting, and Tom Falcone.
+But with Pete's blessing, The Tarantellas continue as a Duo, and today Richard performs with a number of world-class musicians, depending on who is available on certain dates, including Accordionist Bonnie Birch, Guitarists Juan Barco and Nick Heiting, and Vocalist Lana Brown.
 All are consummate professionals, well versed in Italian Music, and thanks to them, The Tarantellas Duo continues in it's mission to share the joy and beauty of Italian Music throughout Puget Sound!

 Born in an Italian neighborhood in Brooklyn, New York, Richard started playing guitar and singing at age ten, and learned mouth organ at 16.
 He has performed over the years in bands ranging from Country (The Pride of Country West), to Blues (Young Richard and the Fountain of Blues), to Rock and Roll (The Funatics), and as a Singer-Songwriter under the name of Young Richard Young.
 He fell in love with the Italian Mandolin in 2001, and has been fascinated by its unique sound and the beauty of Italian music ever since.
 He has been the Bandleader for The Tarantellas for over 10 years, singing and playing Mandolin, Harmonica, and Sicilian Flute.
 He also performs regularly as a Soloist in his "Melodies Italiano" show.